-I am currently a cyber engineer, and my wife, Che, is a homemaker.
-I received a Bachelor of Science in Electrical Engineering from Bradley University followed by a Master of Theological Studies from Liberty University Baptist Theological Seminary.
-I serve as a teacher at First Baptist Church of Melbourne, FL.
+I serve as associate pastor at Christ Community Church in South Brevard, FL.
+I also work as a cyber engineer, and my wife, Che, is a homemaker.
+I received a Bachelor of Science in Electrical Engineering from Bradley University followed by a Master of Theological Studies from Liberty University Baptist Theological Seminary (now Rawlings School of Divinity).

-Che and I have a great love for the church and desire to plant a church in Brevard county.
+Che and I are excited to be a part of a new church in Brevard County.
 As the manifestation of Christ’s body on earth, we recognize that without the church there is no mission, no disciple-making, no true worship of God, and no hope for this world.
 Yet Jesus saw fit to empower his disciples into a local church body, by the Holy Spirit, to serve as embassies for His kingdom.

 Summary of My Labels*